 - have decreased bone mineral density (osteoporosis)

-Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 ENTOCORT EC and other medicines may affect each other causing side effects.

 How should I take ENTOCORT EC?